monikase/Data-Analytics-Projects/_10-AB Testing/AB Analysis.md

 ## Goal of Analysis

-Evaluate A/B testing results and decide which marketing strategy works the best and has statistically significant differences among the test groups.
+Evaluate which marketing strategy works the best and has statistically significant differences among the test groups.